top of page

 Grace House currently provides a home for two (2) female residents and one (1) female resident support person.

-Home for Young Men
+Ezekiel House for Young Men

 Ezekiel House provides beds for two (2) male residents and one (1) male resident support person.
-Estimated to open its doors in Spring 2026.

 Your Supportive Community